The WCSM Education Trust Bursary Scheme

-The scheme does not end there.
-Successful bursary award winners are required to report back during the year.
+Successful bursary award winners are required to submit receipts to show how they have spent the money and they must report back to the Trustees on their progress half way through their first year.
 On the basis of those reports, at least one student will be invited to join Spectacle Makers at a Court Lunch, in the hope that they can learn from those around them, as well as understanding a little more about optics’ own Livery Company.

 Documents for the 2018 scheme can be downloaded between June and October 2018.

 Bursary winners with Professor Chris Hull - 1 June 2017